rjkilpatrick/raman-cnn/README.md

 The dataset is taken from <https://www.kaggle.com/andriitrelin/cells-raman-spectra/activity>, licensed under CC-BY-NC 4.0.

-All code is under the MIT license.
+All code is (c) John Kilpatrick under the MIT license.